FlorianSauer/RobotikROSUebung/Solution.md

 ### Subscriber and Callbacks

 The publish-subscriber pattern works asynchronous.
 Subscribers therefor require callbacks to handle the received messages.
-Callbacks are functions passed to a subscriber via reference, which get called, when a new message was sent from the broker and received by the subscriber.
+Callbacks are functions passed to a subscriber via reference.
+This callback gets called, when a new message was received from the broker.
 For this exercise, the passing of a callback to a subscriber was wrapped by the RosSubscriber class, where only the handle method has to be implemented.

 # Development

-The project was developed using the given excercise template and the mnist example.
+The project was developed using the given exercise template and the 'mnist' dataset example.
 The counterparts for the image-publishing-topics in 'camera-pseudo' node were added and implemented inside the 'prediction' node.
-The already pre-learned prediction model was taken from the mnist example. to load a prelearned model, a loadMakeModel() method was implemented.
+The already pre-learned prediction model was taken from the 'mnist' example.
+To load a pre-learned model, a loadMakeModel() method was implemented.
 Because the image message received by the 'camera-pseudo' node was not correctly shaped to be processed by the Keras Model, a unpackMessageStatic method had to be implemented in the class PredictionCISubscriber (superclass is the RosSubscriber class).

+Also the checking of a correct prediction for random images was skipped, because at the current state it is impossible to link a image-prediction with a correctness info.